Protected Species Assessment Workshop (PSAW) II

 Abstract submission: Abstract submission is now closed.

-Accommodations: Please consider booking a room under the government block for $174/night at Hotel La Jolla, 7955 La Jolla Shores Drive, La Jolla, California, 92037, USA.
-You may reach them by telephone +1-858-551-3600 or fax +1-858-551-3668.
+Accommodations: Though the original room block deadline passed during the December 2018 - January 2019 federal government shutdown, the Hotel La Jolla (7955 La Jolla Shores Drive, La Jolla, California, 92037, USA) has agreed to reestablish the room block until February 5, 2019.
+The block price is at the per diem rate of $174/night provided room availability.
+To reserve your room, please call +1-858-551-3600, fax +1-858-551-3668, or book your room online.
 Please use the booking code “NOAFEB” online in the “Group Code” field or "NOAA Protected Species Room Block" on the phone to get our workshop rate.
-The deadline to book under this rate is January 14, 2019.
-There will be a complimentary shuttle to the workshop and reduced overnight valet parking for $25/night.
+There will be a complimentary shuttle to the workshop and reduced overnight valet parking at $25/night.
 Other nearby hotels include Estancia La Jolla Hotel, 9700 N Torrey Pines Rd, La Jolla, CA 92037, and Residence Inn La Jolla, 8901 Gilman Drive, La Jolla, California 92037 USA.

 Steering Committee: If you have questions, please contact the lead workshop coordinator, Emily Markowitz (firstname.lastname@example.org), or your local Steering Committee member: